sadPororo/UniPool-SV/README.md

-# Uni.pool-SV
+# Universal Pooling Method for Speaker Verification Utilizing Pre-trained Multi-layer Features
-Universal Pooling Method for Speaker Verification Utilizing Pre-trained Multi-layer Features
+We share a PyTorch implementation of the proposed methodology here.